-Most Christians accept that while obedience to rules and laws (the ‘two rules of love’ or for that matter complying with the Ten Commandments etc) is important, it is not necessarily critical for the soul or its salvation.
+Now, most Christians accept that obedience to rules and laws (the ‘two rules of love’ or for that matter complying with the Ten Commandments etc) is important.
+But however, it is not necessarily critical for the soul or its ‘salvation‘.
 Christianity essentially places faith in Jesus as Lord and Saviour above all else, although it certainly does not ignore obligations that we should meet.

 This is the big difference between Christianity and the other major monotheist religions of Judaism and Islam.
-Those religions place ‘compliance with religious rules/ laws’ at the same level of importance as ‘belief in God’.
+Those religions place ‘obeying religious rules/ laws’ at the same level of importance as ‘belief in God’.

 We must try hard to be faithful

-The best summary in the Bible of how the law itself (rules, commandments etc), God’s saving grace, and upholding those laws, all fit together is provided by St Paul.
+The best summary in the Bible of how the law itself (rules, commandments etc), God’s saving grace, and following those laws, all fit together is provided by St Paul.
 Please read Romans 3:19-26.

 The cost of being unfaithful

-A further issue surrounding serious sin, is that it can grow to a stage where the wrongdoing can become more important to us than our relationship with God.
+A further issue surrounding serious wrongdoing/ sin, is that it can grow to a stage where the wrongdoing can become more important to us than our relationship with God.
 Not good?
-Those sorts of bad life choices, can actually dis-engage us from our relationship with him.
-Then we will just plain miss out on the rewards that faithfulness offers us.
+Those sorts of ‘bad life choices‘, can actually ‘dis-engage’ us from our relationship with him.
+Then we will just plain miss out on the rewards of God’s grace that faithfulness offers us.

 Yes, faithfulness to God should be a major objective in any Christian’s life.

-This principle, based on love and faith, rather than rules and faith, obviously offers a shift from the Jewish and Islamic concentration on laws/ rules or ‘legalism’ as it is termed.
+This principle, based on love and faith, rather than rules and faith, obviously also offers a shift from the Jewish and Islamic concentration on laws/ rules or ‘legalism’ as I have already highlighted.
 Again, and all importantly, it is not primarily about the rules, it is about having that deep personal, loving relationship with God that we are called to.

 4. CHRISTIAN ATTITUDES